oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

     ![AVDF](./images/avdf-144.png "restore the default HR App connection (without DB Firewall)")

+**Note**:
+      - If your Database Firewall reports show a lot of unknown activity you probably have **Native Network Encryption** enabled
+      - Please disable it from a terminal session and run the queries again:
+         - To check, run the following script: `$DBSEC_LABS/nne/nne_view_sqlnet_ora.sh`
+         - If it says `SQLNET.ENCRYPTION_SERVER=REQUESTED` or `SQLNET.ENCRYPTION_SERVER=REQUIRED` then it needs to be disabled
+         - To disable it, run the following scripts: `$DBSEC_LABS/nne/nne_disable.sh`
+         - To verify, run the following script: `$DBSEC_LABS/nne/nne_view_sqlnet_ora.sh`

+## Task 3: Use Database Vault to enforces least privilege

+Database Vault is enabled in the **Customer_orders** pdb in the livelab environment.
+We have also created a realm to protect the sensitive application schema objects.
+Only schema owner and certain database administrators are authorized to access the realm.
+In this lab, we will do the following:
+-   You will make Business user as authorized participant of the realm.
+-   Monitor any realm violations

+### Step 1: Review the Database Vault realm protection

+### Step 2: Add a user as authorized user of the realm

+### Step 3: Test the DV realm violations

+### Step 4: Monitor and alert on DV realm violations

 You may now **proceed to the next lab**.

 ## Acknowledgements
-- **Author** - Nazia Zaidi, Audit Vault and Databse Firewall - Product Manager
+- **Author** - Angeline Dhanarani, Database Security - Product Manager
-- **Contributors** - Hakim Loumi - Hakim Loumi, Database Security - Product Manager
+- **Contributors** - Nazia Zaidi, Database Security - Product Manager
-- **Last Updated By/Date** - Nazia Zaidi, Audit Vault and Databse Firewall - Product Manager - November 2024
+- **Last Updated By/Date** - Angeline Dhanarani, Database Security - Product Manager - April 2026